microsoft/Microsoft-Focus-Center/Tools/FocusCenterPRChecker/Readme.md

 > ![FocusCenterPRChecker-Variables](Images/FocusCenterPRChecker-Variables.png)

 6. Create another variable group say "FocusCenter- PR Tool PAT" and enable "**Link secrets from an Azure key vault**".
-For more information, see [Link secrets from an Azure key vault].
+For more information, see [Link secrets from an Azure key vault](https://docs.microsoft.com/en-us/azure/devops/pipelines/library/variable-groups?view=azure-devops&tabs=yaml#link-secrets-from-an-azure-key-vault).

   |  Variable Name      | Description | Values & Example |
   | ------------------- | ----------- | ---------------- |
   | PAT-shplat          | PAT Token   |                  |

+  PAT Token should have at least the permissions below for PR Checker to execute successfully.
+  - Work Items - **Read**
+  - Project and Team - **Read**
+  - Memeber Entitelement Management - **Read**
+  - Code - **Read & Write**

 *Note: If any of above values are not set then tool will show below error.*